techwiz42/kilnserver/README.md

     views.py
 ~~~

-The database has been moved from /tmp/kilnweb.db to the kilnweb2/kilnweb2/kilnweb.db.
+The SQLite database has been lives in kilnweb2/kilnweb2/kilnweb.db.
 Change directory to the top-level kilnweb2 directory.
-The database is initialized from the command line by invoking
+Initialize the database from the command line by invoking
 ~~~
 flask db init
 flask db migrate